What is an endowment?

 Donors make a gift of $25,000 or pledge payments over 5 years to create the permanent investment.
 Many Concordia donors establish endowments and fund them through their estate gifts.

-For more information on endowments and estate gifts, please contact Eron Jacobson '94, Director of Planned Giving, at (949) 214-3177 or email him at [email protected] for more information.
+For more information on endowments and estate gifts, please contact Mike Bergler, CFRE, Executive Director of Campaign Operations and Annual Giving, at (949) 214-3187 or email him at [email protected] for more information.